skyfe79/Awesome/README.md

 ## Jupyter-Notebook

-- [Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [Imaginary-Numbers-Are-Real](https://github.com/stephencwelch/Imaginary-Numbers-Are-Real) - Code To Accompany YouTube Series Imaginary Numbers Are Real
 - [ta](https://github.com/bukosabino/ta) - Technical Analysis Library using Pandas and Numpy
 - [ML-For-Beginners](https://github.com/microsoft/ML-For-Beginners) - 12 weeks, 26 lessons, 52 quizzes, classic Machine Learning for all